csidsocialmedia/csidsocialmedia.github.io/index.markdown

-### We are a team from the center for the study of institutional diversity (CSID) at Arizona State University.
+### We are a team from the Center for the Study of Institutional Diversity (CSID) at Arizona State University.
 We conduct various studies concerning social media and collective attention.